Asqatasun/Asqatasun/documentation/en/90_Rules/rgaa4.0/07.Scripts/Rule-7-4-1.md

 ## Summary

-This test consists in detecting patterns that are known to change context automatically :
+This test consists in detecting patterns that are known to change context automatically:

-- A `<select>` element with an `"onchange"` attribute
+- a `<select>` element with an `onchange` attribute
-- A `<form>` element without submit button
+- a `<form>` element without submit button

 ## Business description